cherry-wave/NoMansGenerator/README.md

 # No Man's Generator

-I created this unofficial android app to give me some inspiration on planet and creature names in No Man's Sky.
+This is an unofficial Android app for No Man's Sky.

+I created it to give me some inspiration on planet and creature names.
 Of course it can be used for other lore too ;)

 The app generates names out of a syllable base.
 You can save generated names and afterwards edit/delete them or even add your own names right away.